-Only about seven percent of the teachers in Connecticut’s public schools are persons of color.
-However, students of color comprise one-quarter of students statewide and more than 85 percent in major cities.
+Only about 10 percent of the educators in Connecticut’s public schools are persons of color.
+However, students of color comprise almost half of students statewide and more than 85 percent in major cities.

 Three school districts employ over half of all minority teachers in Connecticut.
 Almost one-third of the state’s 201 school districts do not employ even one minority professional staff member.

 All students benefit when they are taught by persons of color.
 We need more teachers who:

 - Mirror the rich diversity of our student population;

 - Understand the cultural backgrounds and life experiences that students bring to the classroom;

 - Serve as positive role models for minority and non-minority students;